Corsican nuthatch: Threats

-The decrease in numbers can be explained by fire and logging: the Corsican pines to which the species is attached regenerate less quickly than they otherwise disappear, and the felling of dead pines poses problems for the nesting of this nuthatch.
-In addition to destroying the birds' territories, regrowth after the fire has passed results in the replacement of the laricio pine by maritime pine or holm oak (Quercus ilex).
+The decrease in numbers can be explained by fire and logging; the Corsican pines to which the species is attached regenerate less quickly than they otherwise disappear, and the felling of dead pines poses problems for the nesting of this nuthatch.
+In addition to destroying the birds' territories, regrowth after fire may result in the replacement of Corsican pine by maritime pine or holm oak (Quercus ilex).
 A study carried out on the consequences of the fires of the summer of 2000, which affected several large Corsican massifs, concluded that the direct consequences (disappearance of territories) and indirect consequences (difficulties in nesting and feeding in winter) could have affected 4% of the species' population.
 For the same period in the Restonica gorges, 6 out of 12 territories were lost.
 The major impacts of the forest fires of August 2003 also led to a decline in the population, which was reduced by 37.5% the following spring.

 Predators of the Corsican nuthatch include the great spotted woodpecker, which may attack nests and young birds by enlarging the nest cavity to gain access to nuthatch offspring; not all individuals necessarily attack nests, and nuthatches and woodpeckers may even nest in the same tree.
-The garden dormouse (Eliomys quercinus) is also a potential predator, having been observed sleeping in a nest and suspected of several losses; to a lesser extent, the Eurasian sparrowhawk (Accipiter nisus) could count the Corsican nuthatch among its prey: nuthatch remains were reported in the diet of one of these birds of prey in 1967, and Löhrl reported in 1988 that the Corsican nuthatches he raised in captivity would hide at the sight of a raptor.
+The garden dormouse (Eliomys quercinus) is also a potential predator, having been observed sleeping in a nest and suspected of several losses; to a lesser extent, the Eurasian sparrowhawk (Accipiter nisus) could include the Corsican nuthatch among its prey: nuthatch remains were reported in the diet of one of these birds of prey in 1967, and Löhrl reported in 1988 that the Corsican nuthatches he raised in captivity would hide at the sight of a raptor.
 The Eurasian jay (Garrulus glandarius) may also be a more or less important predator of fledglings.

 The study of the habitat structure of the Corsican nuthatch has shown that the fragmentation of its habitat, which leads to a local concentration of populations, could be a new threat.
 Nuthatches avoid open areas and young plantations that present an increased risk of predation, only crossing them if these areas are sufficiently narrow.
-A 2011 study attempted to quantify the impact of global warming on the future distribution of Corsican and maritime pines; taking only climate disruption into account, it is likely that by 2100, 98% of the Corsican nuthatch's range will still be likely to support it, and that this distribution will even expand by 10%.
-The bird's habitat is thus more threatened by the increase in frequency and importance of fires and the increase in human activities than by climate change.
+A 2011 study attempted to quantify the impact of global warming on the future distribution of Corsican and maritime pines; taking only climate disruption into account, it is likely that by 2100, 98% of the Corsican nuthatch's range will still be likely to support it, and that this distribution may even expand by 10%.
+The bird's habitat is more threatened by the increase in frequency and severity of fires and increases in human activity in forests than by direct climate change.